About the Journal

 The editorial policy relies on guidelines of the Committee on Publication Ethics regarding redundant publication, which is also considered scientific misconduct.

 Ministry of Science and Education of the Republic of Croatia

-Faculty of Kinesiology, University of Zagreb has been publishing Kineziologija - scientific journal in the field of general and applied kinesiology since 1971.
-From 1996 to 1999, it was published both in Croatian and English, and after 32nd volume in 2000 was printed as Kinesiology, only in English with extended abstract in Croatian language.
+Faculty of Kinesiology, University of Zagreb has been publishing Kineziologija - a scientific journal in the field of general and applied kinesiology since 1971.
+From 1996 to 1999, it was published both in Croatian and English, and after the 32nd volume in 2000 was printed as Kinesiology, only in English with extended abstract in the Croatian language.